plugnburn/monstera/README.md

 Monstera.Data
 -------------

-Monstera provides own persistent object data storage that can be bound to different adapters.
+Monstera provides its own persistent (or session-wide, at your choice) object data storage.
 This is by far the most powerful and versatile component in the microframework.

 ### Monstera.Data.Store

 The `Monstera.Data.Store` type is the building block of the storage system.
-You can easily create an instance by supplying a key to the constructor:
+You can easily create an instance by supplying a key:

-`var MyStore = new Monstera.Data.Store('MyApp')`
+`var MyStore = Monstera.Data.Store('MyApp')`

-If you have written a different adapter (see below), you can pass it as the second parameter.
-The only pre-installed adapter is `Monstera.Data.LocalStorageAdapter` and it's set up by default, so the above call could also be performed as:
+Alternatively, you can also use a `session:` prefix to create a session-wide storage:

-`var MyStore = new Monstera.Data.Store('MyApp', Monstera.Data.LocalStorageAdapter)`
+`var MyStore = Monstera.Data.Store('session:MyApp')`

+Note that you cannot have a persistent and session storage instances at the same time under the same key.
+One will overwrite another if you try to do so.

 Once you've created the storage object, you can use it just like any other JavaScript object - write/read properties, nest them etc. But if you want your changes to persist, you must call `save()` method like this: